 Sure, if you’re some oldskool lefty expecting a slice of the good ole days, you’re going to be sorely disappointed.
 Despite your best efforts, you’re more likely to find yourself staring empty eyed out the windows of a tour van on the way to Palenque while that loud couple in front of you complain about the whole being-in-Mexico-thing, and less likely to bring salvation to the oppressed peoples of the highlands with an AK-47, even if you bring enough asparagus water and quinoa bars to last a week in the jungle.

-Nonetheless, San Cristobal fulfils its main purpose for travellers quite adequately.
+Nonetheless, San Cristobal fulfills its main purpose for travelers quite adequately.
 It’s a great base for exploring Chiapas, and has a bit of nice character overall.

-As San Cristobal is listed as a pueblo magico, it’s worth including in my series, Shit Hot or Shithole.
+As San Cristobal is listed as a pueblo magico, it’s worth including in my series, Exploring the Pueblos Magicos.

 Anyway, here’s how San Cristobal fared: